Muscle of Love: Covers

 The song "Muscle of Love" was covered by Fireball Ministry for their 2001 FMEP release.
-"Teenage Lament '74" was covered by Big Country on their 2001 covers album Undercover, and by Tyla on the 1993 Various Artists tribute album Welcome to Our Nightmare.
+"Teenage Lament '74" was covered by Big Country on their 2001 covers album Under Cover, and by Tyla on the 1993 Various Artists tribute album Welcome to Our Nightmare.
 "Hard Hearted Alice" was covered by Chris Connelly on the Mutations: A Tribute to Alice Cooper compilation.